 There are six outlets total and two USB ports that fit into the Powramid’s triangular design.
 The Powramid blocks electricity from passing through it when protection fails.
 An indicator light on the side of the unit tells you whether your hardware is protected.
 The instructions for the Powramid are scant, but you probably won’t need them once you figure out how to turn it on.
 The USB ports are useful also have surge protection, but are a bit slower to recharge your devices when two are being used simultaneously.

 The Accell Powramid is the best surge protector for putting next to a dresser or end table.
 The USB ports can handle smaller adapters on smartphones and tablets.

 Best surge protector for 4K TV: Tripp Lite TLP 1008TEL

 If you want a surge protector that will completely stop working once protection is gone, get the Trip Lite TLP 1008TEL.

 If you spent thousands of dollars on a 4K TV, and you want some added security from surges, the TLP 1008TEL is the best choice.

 The Trip Lite design has two filtering capacitors on the incoming AC line, current-limiting fuses and varistors that further limit voltage.
-The design has four outlets spaced apart for adapters, but it’s not as useful as the rotating design in our top pick.
+The design has four outlets spaced apart for adapters, but it’s not as useful as the rotating design found with the Belkin Pivot Plug.

-This is a 10-outlet surge protector with a resettable circuit breaker.
-Like our top pick, it has an 8 foot cord and sliding covers for outlets that are not in use.
+This is a 10-outlet surge protector with a re-settable circuit breaker.
+Like my top pick, it has an 8 foot cord and sliding covers for outlets that are not in use.